mad-finance/escrow-contracts/README.md

 forge script script/WithdrawFees.s.sol:WithdrawFees --rpc-url mumbai --broadcast -vvvv
 ```

+in ILensProtocol its recommended to change the Types import to `import {Types} from '../../contracts/libraries/constants/Types.sol';` before deploying because otherwise verification messes up.

 ## Bounties in depth

 `rankedSettle` is the default way to pay out from a bounty.